 For example, if someone says they’re not having a good time, you might wonder if it’s because of you.
 Therapy and self-awareness may help you identify when you’re to blame or not.

-“I Have No Control Over This” Or “I Am In Complete Control”
+“I Have No Control” Or “I Am In Complete Control”

 Control distortions may influence your thoughts, feelings, and behaviors.
 If you feel you have no control, you might not take the actions you need to take to resolve critical issues.
 Additionally, you might take unnecessary risks if you believe you are in complete control.
 In therapy sessions, you may identify these distortions, realize that you usually have some but not all control, and make informed decisions.